 Rapid COVID-19 Testing – Beverly Hills, Los Angeles

-The current coronavirus (COVID-19)pandemic is a worldwide health issue.
-At My Concierge MD, we are helping people in the Greater Los Angeles area get tested for COVID-19 to ensure they get the medical care they need.
-We perform COVID nasal swabs as well as rapid COVID tests to deliver faster results.
+The current Coronavirus (COVID-19) pandemic is a worldwide health issue.
+At My Concierge MD, we are helping people in the Beverly Hills and Greater Los Angeles area get tested for COVID-19 to ensure they do not have an active infection and get the proper diagnosis and medical care they need.
+We perform COVID nasal swabs, mouth swabs as well as rapid COVID tests to deliver faster results.

 What is Coronavirus?

 COVID-19 is a new strain of the virus that belongs to the Coronavirus family.
 This family causes many diseases such as the common cold and the Middle East Respiratory Syndrome (MERS)among others.

 Transmission of the Coronavirus can happen from animal to man.
 The spread of the virus occurs when an infected person sneezes or coughs.
 The virus uses mucous membranes like the eyes, nose, and mouth to enter the body.